CybershoesVR/Quest_FastSDK_UE4/README.md

 ## The Fast method

 In most cases this works.
-Cybershoes output a single joystick press for entering sprint mode.

 How to do it:
-UNreal Engine > Engine Input > Bindings
+Unreal Engine > Engine Input > Bindings
 * add Gamepad Left Thumbstick to your Y-Axis and X-Axis Mappings
-* add Gamepad Left Thumbstick Button (Press) to your toggle "Sprint" Action
+* add Gamepad Left Thumbstick Button (Press) to your toggle "Sprint" Action.
+  Cybershoes output a single joystick press for entering sprint mode.

 ![UE4-gamepad-cybershoes-implementation](https://user-images.githubusercontent.com/42228867/122557491-25c23880-d03d-11eb-8a55-0dcfb2195e55.jpg)